christopherclary/appropriate-tech/README.md

 ## Work (70 minutes)

 <b>Building an Archive</b><br>
-1 open your emails, texts, apps, and feeds<br>
+1 open your emails, texts, apps, and feeds that use an ID from your Hello stickers<br>
 2 find a single thread that you'd like to use as raw material<br>
 3 tag each post within the thread with a title<br>